handfields/go-rce-kubernetes/README.md

 ### Build secure images
     - Use slim and minimal base images, where possible
-    - Use multi-stage builds to avoid adding unnessisary binaries, libraries, files, etc.
+    - Use multi-stage builds to avoid adding unnecessary binaries, libraries, files, etc.
-    - Scan images and applications for secuirty vulernabilities
+    - Scan images and applications for security vulnerabilities

 ### Ensure binary authorization
     - Restrict access to container registries and use only verified images (ie. Cryptographically signed images, OPA policies, etc. )

-### Remove unnessisary capabilities
+### Remove unnecessary capabilities
     - Ensure securityContext is applied to ensure pods are running as non-root, with appropriate capabilities and read-only filesystems where possible.

-### Apply least privledge access
+### Apply least privilege access
     - Apply RBAC policy and limit access to service accounts

-### Take caution with senstive mount points
+### Take caution with sensitive mount points
     - Avoid mounting service account tokens and 'hostpath', especially for pods that are exposed to lower environments (ie. internet facing, accessible form uat, dev, etc..)

 ### Segment, Segment and Segment